apache/metron/metron-interface/metron-config/README.md

 - quick-dev-platfom should have snort and bro parser topologies deployed and they should be in a running state. ( This should be available by default unless they are stopped manually ).
 - Metron rest application should be up and running on quick-dev-platfom.
 For more information on running metron rest on quick-dev-platfom click [here](https://github.com/apache/incubator-metron/blob/master/metron-interface/metron-rest/README.md#quick-dev).
 - Metron rest application should be running as hdfs user.
 Once logged in as root you can run 'sudo su - hdfs' to become a hdfs user.
-- Port 4200 should be available.
+- Port 4200 should be available on the machine running management ui.

 ### Running E2E tests
 1. Execute the script 'start_dev_quickdev.sh' by passing metron rest URL as an argument.
-This will start management ui on port 4200 and proxy the rest calls to quick-dev-platform
+This will start management ui on port 4200 and proxy the rest calls to metron rest on quick-dev-platform

     Ex: If metron rest on quick-dev-platform is available on node1:8081 the command would look like
     ```